lbarchive/lnkckr/README.md

 License
 -------

-    lnkckr is licensed under the MIT License, see COPYING.
+lnkckr is licensed under the MIT License, see `COPYING`.
-    Copyright (C) 2013 by Yu-Jie Lin